aws/aws-toolkit-jetbrains/designs/cloudWatch/cloudWatchIntegration.md

 *Browsing Log Groups in AWS Explorer:*<br />
 ![BROWSE_LOG_GROUP]

-#### Alternatives Considered
-Instead of building a new CloudWatch service node in the AWS Explorer, we instead build a CloudWatch Log Group browser tab in the CloudWatch tool window.
-This new tab is also be linked to the active AWS connection settings.
-This differs from the other tabs which may lead to a confusing user experience and seen as a con.

-*Possible alternative for browsing Log Groups:*<br />
-![ALT_BROWSE_LOG_GROUP]

 ### View Log Streams
 Upon selecting a Log Group, a new tab in the CloudWatch tool window is shown to the user.
 This new tab lists all the streams for the requested group to allow the user to find the exact stream they are looking for.